ari-dasci/S-EvoPruneDeepTL/README.md

 # S-EvoDeepTLPruning

-This is the official repository of EvoDeepTLPruning: Evolutionary Algorithm for Deep Transfer Learningby Pruning Neurons in Dense Layers
+This is the official repository of EvoDeepTLPruning: Evolutionary Algorithm for Deep Transfer Learning by Pruning Neurons in Dense Layers